m-renaud/elm-scaffolding/README.md

 > _View: The view function._

 > _Rest: The REST APIs and JSON decoders.
-Not every component will
+Not every module will  have
-> have this._
+> this._

-This pattern will repeat at the top level of your app as well for each of your subcomponents.
-For small components you may chose to combine these into a single file, that's up to you.
+This pattern will repeat at the top level of your app as well for each of your modules.
+For small modules you may chose to combine these into a single file, that's up to you.

 ### `scr/App.elm`